LunarWatcher/lunarwatcher.github.io/content/posts/2024-09-12-how-se-killed-the-comment-archive.md

 Also interesting, unlike other forms of blocks, this does not affect anything but automated environments making requests to the site itself - the API remained operational even after being blocked, which is arguably a very strange block, but that's a tangent.

 Following more debugging, this was narrowed down to CloudFlare JavaScript detections, which is aimed at blocking bots.
 The exact mechanic of how this works is dark magic hidden in CloudFlare.
 Aside being dark CloudFlare magic, JS detections are [only a component](https://developers.cloudflare.com/bots/reference/javascript-detections/#enforcing-execution-of-javascript-detections) that can be used in other rules.
-This means that the exact triggering rules depend on Stack Overflow
+This means that the exact triggering rules depend on Stack Exchange, Inc.'s own configuration - a configuration that has been observed to be wildly problematic.

+The number of reports on MSO and MSE about CloudFlare problems has gone up as of late, with normal end-users being blocked.
+This is likely due to unnecessarily aggressive configuration on Stack Exchange, Inc.'s side, and not (exclusively) due to CloudFlare itself.
+Personally, I use many other services that (unfortunately) use CloudFlare, but they don't have nearly as aggressive blocking as Stack Exchange, Inc. has introduced.

 ### Digging down the CloudFlare rabbithole